Getting started

 Running the program on multiple cores

-The program will automatically execute in parallel, using all available cores.
+A Cilk program compiled with OpenCilk will automatically execute in parallel, using all available cores.
+For example, on a laptop with an 8-core Intel Core i7-10875H CPU:

 Using Cilksan

-$ clang -fopencilk -fsanitize=cilk -Og -g nqueens.c -o nqueens
+$ /opt/opencilk/bin/clang -fopencilk -fsanitize=cilk -Og -g nqueens.c -o nqueens

 $ ./nqueens 12